Burn With Me

 At this point I discovered that tungsten carbide is already being used in jewellery, mainly for men’s rings.
 It’s not particularly pretty and it is unfeasibly tough, so I guess people figure it’s a masculine metal.
 I decided to appropriate an existing object and service, for my own aims.

 I ordered a size 6 (UK M) 8mm domed tungsten (carbide) ring with “Laura Jane Potter” engraved on the inside.
-If I am cremated this ring will come with me, and hopefully be retrieved by my relatives on the ‘other side’.
+If I am cremated this ring will come with me, and hopefully be retrieved on the ‘other side’.